 To plan a bus trip on Roam Transit, consult the schedules and route maps on Roam Transit‘s website or use the handy trip planner on their landing page.
 Downloading the app Double Map on your smartphone (available through Apple or Google Play) will also allow you to see live bus locations and arrival times.
 Without technology, you can consult the system information posted at stops.

-The published schedules will indicate bus frequency, while the live location maps allow you to see bus locations in real time.
+The published schedules will indicate bus frequency, while the live location maps allow you to see bus locations in real-time.
 LED signs at some stops also indicate when the next bus will arrive, helping to minimize wait times.

-When embarking on excursions by bus, always make sure to budget enough time to catch a bus back!
+When embarking on excursions by bus, always budget enough time to catch a bus back!
 Planning ahead where you want to go, how many bus trips you’ll make, and the number of bus travel days will help inform what bus ticket to buy.

 Buying a Ticket

 Roam Transit fares vary by route depending on the distance traveled.
-So a local bus from downtown Banff to the gondola will be cheaper than traveling to Lake Louise on a regional route.
+So, a local bus from downtown Banff to the gondola will be cheaper than traveling to Lake Louise on a regional route.
 Fares remain affordable, ranging from $2 to $10 per trip.

 When purchasing a ticket, you can either pay for a single ride fare or purchase a day pass that will allow for 2-way travel and may also allow you to connect to other bus routes.
 If buying a pass, you’ll need to consider the different ‘zones’ of travel.
 While a regional pass will also be good for travel on local service, a local pass will not be accepted for regional travel.

 For routes to the Lake Louise area, tickets for specific dates and times can be reserved through Roam Transit’s online reservation system.
-Unlike a walk-on fare or pass through Token Transit, this reservation guarantees a spot on a specific bus.
+Unlike a walk-on fare or pass-through Token Transit, this reservation guarantees a spot on a specific bus.

-For those looking to cover a lot of ground in one day and connect to Moraine Lake, a Roam Transit Super Pass will give you the option to secure spots on buses between Banff and Lake Louise, while providing unlimited travel on all routes as well as access to the Parks Canada Lake Connector Shuttle to Moraine Lake (when operating).
+For those looking to cover a lot of ground in one day and connect to Moraine Lake, a Roam Transit Super Pass will give you the option to secure spots on buses between Banff and Lake Louise while providing unlimited travel on all routes as well as access to the Parks Canada Lake Connector Shuttle to Moraine Lake (when operating).

 Bus Etiquette